ConcurDataScience/ConcurMLWorkshop/02_Data_Labeling/README.md

 Because Part1 already prepared some labeled data, you should be fine to continue to the next part even if you missed this session.

 ### Cleanup Instruction:
-The following resource are created after this session.
-Please follow the cleanup instructions to avoid incur any unnecessary charges.
+The following resources are created after this session.
+Please follow the cleanup instructions to avoid incur any unnecessary charges on you.

 1. Athena database with tables: <b>ml-workshop-db</b>.
 You can delete at the end of the week.
 To delete, run "drop database `ml-workshop-db`" in Athena Query Editor.
 2. S3 bucket: You can go to the S3 console and delete it at the end of the week.